Tag Archives: Desert tech

 Introduction

+It has taken me some time to prepare this story, not only because of the exciting adventure and memories in it, but because there is only so much one can tell with written and spoken words.
 There is a place in every adventurer’s heart, a place that seems almost magical like it spawned from your very own dreams.
 I’ll tell you about the particular place I speak of; it is wild, unpredictable, cold, desolate, and even a little bit scary.
 But despite its savage nature, it is some of the most beautiful country mine eyes have ever scoured.
 It is scattered with the most beautiful clear blue lakes you have ever seen, the sound of rivers roar through the towering forest mile after mile.
 It goes on and on, filled at times with herds of life, while at others completely void.
-This continental crown lies in the western mountains of Montana, the exact location is almost too sacred to speak lest it loose its magic.
+This continental crown lies in the western mountains of Montana, the exact location is almost too sacred to speak lest it lose its magic.
+I bring you today my first black bear hunt.

 For many years a dear friend of mine had spoken to me of Black Bear hunting in Montana, and I finally gave in to his invitation earlier this year.
 It certainly wasn’t a lack of desire that had kept me from going, but more of the right situation here at home.